Justin Timberlake: Health

 At the end of his Forget Tomorrow World Tour in July 2025, Timberlake stated he had been diagnosed with Lyme disease.
-He shared, in an Instagram post, "When I first got the diagnosis I was shocked for sure.
+He shared in an Instagram post, "When I first got the diagnosis I was shocked for sure.
 But, at least I could understand why I would be onstage and in a massive amount of nerve pain or, just feeling crazy fatigue or sickness.
 I was faced with a personal decision.
 Stop touring?
 Or, keep going and figure it out.
 I decided the joy that performing brings me far outweighs the fleeting stress my body was feeling.
-I'm so glad I kept going".
+I'm so glad I kept going."

 Artistry

 Timberlake has credited musicians such as Michael Jackson (left) and David Bowie (right) as his influences.

 Timberlake possesses a lyric tenor vocal range.
 He began including beatboxing in his records near the end of his boyband era and into his emergence as a solo act with Justified and FutureSex/LoveSounds.
 Many of his songs draw from his personal life and relationships, such as "Cry Me a River" (about his breakup with Britney Spears).
-Described by critics as a "consummate showman", Timberlake usually plays guitar, piano and keyboard in his shows.
-The New York Times editor Katie Rogers highlighted Timberlake's crossover appeal after his performance with Chris Stapleton at the 2015 Country Music Association Awards.
+Described by critics as a "consummate showman", Timberlake usually plays guitar, piano, and keyboard in his shows.
+Although his music is rooted in pop and R&B, Katie Rogers of The New York Times highlighted Timberlake's crossover appeal after his performance with Chris Stapleton at the 2015 Country Music Association Awards.

-Primarily an R&B album, his 2002 debut Justified also includes influence from dance-pop, funk and soul music.
+Primarily an R&B album, his 2002 debut, Justified, includes influences from dance-pop, funk, and soul music.
 Timberlake has described it as influenced by Michael Jackson and Stevie Wonder.
-For the album's supporting tour Justified and Stripped Tour, he co-headlined with Christina Aguilera, drawing praise from Robert Hilburn of the Los Angeles Times for his comfort in performing as part of a package.
+For the album's supporting tour, the Justified and Stripped Tour, he co-headlined with Christina Aguilera, drawing praise from Robert Hilburn of the Los Angeles Times for his comfort in performing as part of a package.

-His 2006 followup album FutureSex/LoveSounds departed from his earlier work to explore a broader sound, with elements of rap, rock, funk, soul, gospel, new wave, opera, and world music.
+His 2006 follow-up album, FutureSex/LoveSounds, departed from his earlier work to explore a broader sound, with elements of rap, rock, funk, soul, gospel, new wave, opera, and world music.
 During production, Timberlake was interested in musical techniques associated with rock music, which inspired his approach to recording.
 He described the album as drawing from David Bowie and Prince.
-Other influences include late INXS-frontman Michael Hutchence, Arcade Fire, David Byrne, The Killers, The Strokes, and Radiohead.
+Other influences include late INXS frontman Michael Hutchence, Arcade Fire, David Byrne, The Killers, The Strokes, and Radiohead.